Big Ten Football: Preview and Predictions for 2017 Season

 Mark Dantonio, Michigan State

-Only Kirk Ferentz (at Iowa since 1999) and Pat Fitzgerald (Northwestern's coach since 2006) has been in charge of a Big Ten program longer than Mark Dantonio, who enters his 11th season.
+Only Kirk Ferentz (at Iowa since 1999) and Pat Fitzgerald (Northwestern's coach since 2006) have been in charge of a Big Ten program longer than Mark Dantonio, who is entering his 11th season.
 His 90 wins are second-most in school history, and he's two years removed from a conference title (his second in a three-year span) and a playoff appearance.

 "The starting quarterback, top four receivers, half the first-string offensive line, half the first- and second-string defensive line and linebacking corps, and four of the top five defensive backs are gone," wrote SB Nation's Bill Connelly, who describes MSU as entering a rebuilding year after having a "rebuilding-year record" in 2016.

 Dantonio's only losing season at MSU was his third, in 2009, when he went 6-7 but followed that with consecutive 11-win campaigns.
-He'll be hard-pressed to match that turnaround, and another bad year could prompt the program to make a change.
+He will be hard-pressed to match that turnaround, and another bad year could prompt the program to make a change.

 Lovie Smith, Illinois